darklife/darkriscv/README.md

 makes possible the data bus change the area where the code is stored.
 With this feature, it will be possible in the future create loadable codes from the FLASH memory! :)

+## FuseSoC

+Last xmas (2022) our colleague Lucas Teske added support for FuseSoC in the darkriscv...
+I am not much aware how it works and how use it, but it is supposed to handle the build tools automatically!
+It is the same tool used by SERV and I used it to add some kilocore records in the past... in order to make it work in the darkriscv, please try:

+- fusesoc run --target=qmtech_artix7_a35 darklife:darkriscv:darksocv

+At this moment, not all boards are really supported yet.

 ## Creating a RISCV from scratch